microsoft/vscode-docs/docs/editor/vscode-web.md

 Alternatively, when you are on an Azure DevOps repository or pull request, you can press (`kbstyle(.)`) to open it in VS Code for the Web.

-## More custom routes
+## More custom URLs

 Like in the desktop, you can customize VS Code for the Web through a rich ecosystem of extensions that support just about every back end, language, and service.
-Unlike in the desktop, it's easy for us to deliver customized experiences with pre-installed extensions through unique `vscode.dev` URLs, aka "routes."
+Unlike in the desktop, it's easy for us to deliver customized experiences with pre-installed extensions through unique `vscode.dev` URLs.

-We've explored a couple of routes already (`vscode.dev/github` and `vscode.dev/azurerepos`).
+We've explored a couple of URLs already (`vscode.dev/github` and `vscode.dev/azurerepos`).
 Here's a more complete list:
 | Service | URL Structure | Docs |
 | --- | --- | --- |
 | GitHub | `/github/<org>/<repo>` | [More info above](#github-repos) |